 High Priority Free Software Projects

 Some of the most important projects on our list are replacement projects.
-These projects are important because they address areas where users are continually being seduced into using nonfree software by the lack of an adequate free replacement.
+These projects are important because they address areas where users feel it necessary to use nonfree software due to the lack of an adequate free replacement.

 Please email any suggestions you have about the list to firstname.lastname@example.org.